A teacher at the front of a classroom reading a book to students

 Reading Education: Ph.D. - Doctor of Philosophy in Education

-Graduates of the School of Education and Human Development's Ph.D. in Reading Education program are prepared for careers in university settings or research organizations.
+Graduates of the School of Education and Human Development's Ph.D. in education with a concentration in reading education program are prepared for careers in university settings or research organizations.

 At a Glance